Partially revised September 21, 2022. This article is old and needs further revision and references.

 It’s likely that some other individuals are missing from this list.
 If you recommend that any other names be added to this list, please send me an email or write in the comments below.
 Similarly, if someone wants their information removed from this list, please send me an email.
 Be prepared to provide identification and verification.

 Panama’s government closed the case.
 However, the vast majority of the case remains a mystery.
-Therefore only the public can search for answers at this point.
+Therefore more answers will only be found if the public decides to contribute to the effort to find more answers.

 Please note: Our team is committed to accuracy of information and respecting the privacy of those involved with this disappearance case.
 If you have any supplementary information regarding the case, or if you were involved in this case and feel that the information available in this article impacts your privacy, please contact our team.